-Sunny 16: Best camera settings for sunny weather.
+The Sunny 16 rule: best camera settings for a sunny day.

 Learn this one simple rule that teaches you the best camera settings for amazing photographs in bright sunlight.